auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_02.md

 $V = A \times l$

 Ignore the sample output in the book.
-Instead, use the sample provided below to check the correctness of your solution.
-Use the `fixed` and `setprecision` manipulators from the `iomanip` library to format the numeric output, ensuring that the area displays four decimal places, and the volume displays one decimal place.
+Instead, use the sample provided below to check your solution's correctness.
+Use the `fixed` and `setprecision` manipulators from `<iomanip>` to format the numeric output, ensuring that the area displays four decimal places and the volume displays one decimal place.
+Use the `numbers::pi` constant from `<numbers>` to represent the value of $\pi$.

 #### Sample Input and Output